keirthana/anbox-cloud-docs/howto/install-appliance/install-on-aws.md

 Some preparation is required for using Anbox Cloud that involves installing additional packages.
 To prepare your machine for further steps, run:

-    anbox-cloud-appliance prepare-node-script
     anbox-cloud-appliance prepare-node-script | sudo bash -ex

-These commands take you through the steps of reviewing and applying the script that installs required kernel modules and any necessary GPU driver packages.
+This command applies a script that installs required kernel modules and any necessary GPU driver packages.
 See {ref}`sec-prepare-machine` for more information.

 ## Initialise the installation